 Mechanistic models or known also as semi-empirical correlations deal with the physical phenomena of the multiphase flow.
 These kinds of models are developed by using mathematical modelling approach.
 A fundamental hypothesis in this type of models is the existence of various flow configurations or flow patterns, including stratified flow, slug flow, annular flow, bubble flow, churn flow and dispersed bubble flow.
-The first objective of this approach is, thus, to predict the existing flow pattern for a given system.
+The first objective of this approach is thus, to predict the existing flow pattern for a given system.
 Although most of the current presented mechanistic models have been developed under certain conditions which limit their ability to be used in different range of data, these models are expected to be more reliable and general because they incorporate the mechanisms and the flow important parameters (Gomez et al. 2000).

-Aziz et al. Model (1972): Aziz, Govier and Fogarasi (1972) had proposed a simple mechanistically based scheme for pressure drop calculation in wells producing oil and gas.
+Aziz et al. Model (1972): Aziz, Govier and Fogarasi (1972) have proposed a simple mechanistically based scheme for pressure drop calculation in wells producing oil and gas.
 The scheme was based on the identification of the flow pattern map.
 The mechanical energy equation was presented in the relationship between the pressure gradient, the flow rate, the fluid properties and the geometry of the flow duct.
-The new prediction method incorporates an empirical estimate of the distribution of the liquid phase between that flowing as a film on the wall and that entrained in the gas core.
+While the model proposed new equations for bubble and slug flow patterns, it recommended the old Dun & Ros equations for annular mist pattern.
+The new prediction method incorporates an empirical estimation of the distribution of the liquid phase between that flowing as a film on the wall and that entrained in the gas core.
+It employs separate momentum equations for the gas-liquid mixture in the core and for the total contents of the pipe.
 The model has presented 44 value of predicted pressure drop with absolute error almost equal to that for Orkiszewski correlation.
 However, the uncertainties and lack of some filed data made it difficult to develop a fully mechanistically, reliable based computation method.

-Ansari et al. Model (1994): This mechanistic model was developed for upward twophase flow in wellbores.
+Ansari et al. Model (1994): This mechanistic model is developed for upward twophase flow in wellbores.
 This model was developed as part of the Tulsa University Fluid Flow Projects (TUFFP) research program.
 The model predicted the existence of four flow patterns which are; bubble flow, slug flow, churn flow and annular flow.
 The model was evaluated by using the TUFFP well databank that is composed of 1775 well cases, with 371 of them from Prudhoe Bay data.
 Ansari et al (1994) claimed that the overall performance of the comprehensive model is superior to all other methods considered with an exception of Hagedorn & Brown empirical correlation due to extensive data used in its development and modifications made to the correlation.